valentjn/ltex/pages/docs/settings.md

   Array where each entry has the following type:

   - Scalar of type `string`
+- `"es-AR"`: List of additional `es-AR` (Spanish (voseo)) rules that should be enabled (if disabled by default by LanguageTool).

+  Array where each entry has the following type:

+  - Scalar of type `string`
 - `"fa"`: List of additional `fa` (Persian) rules that should be enabled (if disabled by default by LanguageTool).

   Array where each entry has the following type: